Shackleton’s Way was a hit from the start - #1 on Amazon’s yet-to-be-published list for two weeks in a row.

-On publication, Shackleton’s Way catapulted to the top of bestseller lists around the world - New York, London, Tokyo, Mumbai, South Africa and Canada, among others.
+In stores, Shackleton’s Way jumped to the top of bestseller lists all over the world - New York, London, Tokyo, Mumbai, South Africa and Canada.
 Shackleton’s Way has sold well over 300,000 copies and has been published in ten languages.

 "Shackleton's story captures the true essence of leadership to help each person achieve his best in order to work together to achieve what some view as the impossible.
 The lessons in this book are timeless and invaluable."

 Patrick T. Harker, Dean, The Wharton School, University of Pennsylvania

 “Margot Morrell and Stephanie Capparell have done us a service by their practical analysis of the lessons we can all learn from Shackleton’s way of doing things….
 For me, reading this book is a must.
 I hope it is the same for you.”

 "Using the Endurance saga as a case history, Margot Morrell and Stephanie Capparell have turned an analysis of Shackleton's effective methods into a leadership handbook that reads like an adventure story.
 They show how successful leaders have patterned themselves on the incomparable Antarctic explorer.
 Better yet, they have neatly codified his winning strategies for the rest of us."

 "Shackleton's situation was completely hopeless.
 He just didn't succumb to the pessimists.
 He refused to let himself or his men give up.
 He suffused them with optimism and hope in a totally rigorous, non-Pollyannaish way."

 Jim Cramer, TheStreet.com

 "Shackleton's Way is filled with gritty examples of the nature of high-risk leadership.
 The characteristics of leadership by example, team building, and the spirit needed to overcome great obstacles and sustain a team under stress are well defined here.
 This book would have been required reading for my flight directors and mission controllers."